 People can be allergic to any food, but nine foods cause most food allergy reactions in the U.S.

 Food Allergy and Food Intolerance - What's the Difference?

 Food Allergy

-- Immune system attacks a molecule in food, usually a protein (example: casein and whey proteins in milk) - Can be life-threatening - Can cause many symptoms throughout the body
+- Immune system attacks a protein in food (example: casein and whey proteins in milk) - Can be life-threatening - Can cause many symptoms throughout the body